Everything Jules Verne should have written.

 Following on from the success of the first series, Untreed Reads Publishing is proud to present the second series of six books based on the world-renowned Role Playing Game, fully licensed from creator, Frank Chadwick, and headed by best-selling author Andy Frankham-Allen.

-The series begins mid-August, and will be released bi-monthly, thus running for a whole year.
 Once again we’ve brought together some of the best names in fantasy fiction as well as some relatively new names to bring you a series that will continue to re-shape the popular steampunk universe first created almost twenty years ago.

 This series our heroes, “Professor” Nathanial Stone and Annabelle Somerset are joined by two others on their journey through the aether.
 Captain Jacob Folkard, the commander of HMAS Sovereign, and another familiar face.
 There is much turbulence and change ahead, as secrets are unveiled, mysteries revealed, with the fate of the British Empire hanging in the balance.
 Think you’ve seen it all?
 Think again.
 Join Nathanial, Annabelle, Folkard and guest as they travel from one corner of the Space: 1889 universe to another, from the conspiracies that eat away at the heart of the British Empire to the underworld of Ceres, watch them as they encounter pterodactyls in the clouds above Venus, join them on their longest journey between worlds where it seems their darkest fears follow them all the way to Phobos and the mysteries contained inside that moon… Where will their journey end?
 Nothing is certain, except that by the end of series two the 1889-verse will be shaken to its very core!